gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

   - Play-2 will be to configure OSPF on XR Routers

 - One of the requirements as outlined in the objectives above is not to configure OSPF if it is already present.
-  - We achieved this using "meta" module.
-Meta module is a special module wich can directly influence the Ansible internal execution state.
+  - We achieved this using the "meta" module.
+Meta module is a special module which can directly influence the Ansible internal execution state.
   - Here, we search for the string, OSPF, and abort the play if it found.

 - Create playbook, p33-ospf-config.yml, with the below contents:

 ```
+cisco@ansible-controller:~$ vi p33-ospf-config.yml
 ---
 - name: configure ospf on IOS routers - play-1
   hosts: IOS